noah-mydn/angular-quiz/README.md

 ### Functionality
 - Are quiz selections designed to be unclickable after a user has answered a question?
 - Does the totalScore increment correctly until the end of the quiz?
+- Does the music loops the playing if it's set to music play state?
 - Do the next and previous buttons inside the quiz work as intended?
 - Is the previous button designed to be unclickable when it's the first question?
 - Does the error alert display when a user fails to enter a value?